Which CS:GO Weapon Cases are dropping?

 The CS20, Horizon, Spectrum 2, Gamma 2, Chroma 3 and Revolver cases have since been moved to the 'Rare' drop pool.

 CS:GO Operation Weapon Cases

 Operation Weapon Cases are initially only available to operation pass holders throughout the duration of the operation.
-At the conclusion of the operation these weapon cases are made available as drops to all players.
-However, the most recent operations Hydra and Shattered Web immediately discontinued these weapon cases at the conclusion of each operation and as such have increased in value due to their increasing rarity.
+For operations Bravo through Wildfire, at the conclusion of the operation these weapon cases were made available as drops to all players.
+However, the most recent operations Hydra, Shattered Web and Broken Fang immediately discontinued these weapon cases at the conclusion of each operation and as such have increased in value due to their increasing rarity.